kaija/mlops-stack-gcp/databricks-config/README.md

 }
 ```

-The example above defines a Databricks job with name `mlops-aws batch inference job`
+The example above defines a Databricks job with name `mlops-gcp batch inference job`
 that runs the notebook under `notebooks/BatchInference.py` to regularly apply your ML model
 for batch inference.